UK’s green watch list and double-vaccinated traveller plans explained

 The UK has updated the list of countries on its green travel list, with upgrades for Malta, Madeira and the Balearic islands, as well as some Caribbean islands.

-There are also plans to drop quarantine requirements for double-vaccinated passengers later this year.
+There are also plans to later this year drop quarantine requirements for double-vaccinated passengers.

 What are the latest changes to the green list?